 - 1. The notice of appeal was received by the Secretariat of the Appeal Panel on 19 July 2017. - 2.
-Mrs [Appellant] was an investor in Banco Popular Español, S.A. ("Banco Popular").
-More specifically, she held Banco Popular shares as well as "participationes preferentes" securities of the DE0009190702 series with an aggregate face value of €.
-She seeks the annulment of the Board's decision dated 7 June 2017 whereby the Board placed Banco Popular under resolution and adopted a resolution scheme.
-The scheme includes a full write-down of the shares in Banco Popular, a conversion into shares of all additional tier 1 instruments issued by Banco Popular followed by a full write-down of the shares resulting from this conversion, and a conversion into shares of all tier 2 instruments issued by Banco Popular followed by a sale to Banco Santander S.A. for a total consideration of €l of the shares resulting from this conversion.

-3. The operative part of the notice of appeal reads as follows:
+Mr [Appellant] held shares of Banco Popular Español, S.A. ("Banco Popular").
+He seeks the annulment of the Board's decision dated 7 June 2017 whereby the Board placed Banco Popular under resolution and adopted a resolution scheme.
+The scheme includes a full write-down of the shares in Banco Popular, a conversion into shares of all additional tier 1 instruments issued by Banco Popular followed by a full write-down of the shares resulting from this conversion, and a conversion into shares of all tier 2 instruments issued by Banco Popular followed by a sale to Banco Santander S.A. for a total consideration of €I of the shares resulting from this conversion. - 3.
+The operative part of the notice of appeal reads as follows: